fedriani/sedcreator/docs/SedFitter.rst

 Introduction
 ------------

-SedFitter is a class with a number of convinience functions to fit the measured fluxes input by the user.
+SedFitter is a class with a number of convenience functions to fit the measured fluxes input by the user.

 Starting the SedFitter object